awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 ### AWS managed keys<a name="aws-managed-cmk"></a>

-*AWS managed keys* are KMS keys in your account that are created, managed, and used on your behalf by an [AWS service integrated with AWS KMS](https://aws.amazon.com/kms/features/#AWS_Service_Integration) to protect your resources in the service\.
+*AWS managed keys* are KMS keys in your account that are created, managed, and used on your behalf by an [AWS service integrated with AWS KMS](https://aws.amazon.com/kms/features/#AWS_Service_Integration)\.

 Some AWS services let you choose an AWS managed key or a customer managed key to protect your resources in that service\.
 In general, unless you are required to control the encryption key that protects your resources, an AWS managed key is a good choice\.
 You don't have to create or maintain the key or its key policy, and there's never a monthly fee for an AWS managed key\.